-Today our McAllen virtual chief financial officers (VCFO) at Murray & Kirchner, LLC will go in-depth on the five biggest challenges many small businesses encounter and how a VCFO can be just what you need to help you avoid these pitfalls.
+Today our McAllen virtual chief financial officer (VCFO) at Abigail Y. Murray CPA, LLC, will go in-depth on the five biggest challenges many small businesses encounter and how a VCFO can be just what you need to help you avoid these pitfalls.

 The Challenges Your Small Business May Face

 As businesses take off, client dependence tends to be a major issue.
 Let’s say you only have one or two clients.
 Those clients will initially bring substantial value to your business.
 Even as you begin to get more clients, a large percentage of your sales and income can still be dependent on only these initial customers.

 However, over time, your business will likely see sales balance out, in regards to the proportion you bring in for each client.
 Unfortunately, things can get complicated at this point.
 When you’ve had a client with you since the initial stages of your company, you are likely to feel much more obligated to them – especially when problems arise.

 While it only makes sense for you to want to focus on your main clients in the beginning, doing so can result in failure to secure growth in the long-term.
 Find ways to bring on a diversified client base, so your business can steadily grow, even if you lose a few of your first clients.

 2. Money Management